odys-z/x-visual/examples/README.md

 Containing examples of using x-visual.

-This is an independent package.
-Examples are compiled with webpack.
+This is a package without source dependency on x-visual.
+Examples are compiled with webpack after install x-visual via npm.

 # Quick Start